Rose Bowl (stadium)

 The Rose Bowl (Note: Known officially as Spieker Field at the Rose Bowl since 2017.) is an outdoor athletic stadium located in Pasadena, California, United States.
 Opened in October 1922, the stadium is recognized as a National Historic Landmark and a California Historic Civil Engineering landmark.
 With a modern all-seated capacity of 89,702, the Rose Bowl is the 20th-largest stadium in the world, the 11th-largest stadium in the United States, and the 10th-largest NCAA stadium.
 The stadium is 10 miles (16 km) north-northeast of downtown Los Angeles.

 The Rose Bowl is best known as a college football venue, specifically as the host of the annual Rose Bowl Game.
-Since 1982, it has served as the home stadium of the UCLA Bruins football team of the Big Ten Conference.
+Since 1982, it has served as the home stadium of the UCLA Bruins football team.
 Five Super Bowl games, third most of any venue, have been played in the stadium.
-The Rose Bowl is a noted soccer venue, having hosted the 1994 FIFA World Cup Final, 1999 FIFA Women's World Cup Final, and the 1984 Olympic Soccer Gold Medal Match, as well as numerous CONCACAF, Copa America, and United States Soccer Federation matches.
+The Rose Bowl is a noted soccer venue, having hosted the 1994 FIFA World Cup Final, 1999 FIFA Women's World Cup Final, and the gold medal match of 1984 Summer Olympics, as well as numerous CONCACAF, Copa America, and United States Soccer Federation matches.
+The Rose Bowl will host both the men’s and women’s soccer gold medal matches at the 2028 Summer Olympics.

 The stadium and adjacent Brookside Golf and Country Club are owned by the city of Pasadena and managed by the Rose Bowl Operating Company, a non-profit organization whose board is selected by council members of the city of Pasadena.
 UCLA and the Pasadena Tournament of Roses also have one member on the company board.